 There is a constant struggle on when to mend and when to replace.
 Depending on the item, the percentage of the cost weighs heavily upon the decision.
 In other cases, the debate is not worth investigating.

 Consumer Reports like to push the 50% Rule when evaluating repair vs. replace.
 This rule states that if the repair costs less than half (50%) of the new replacement cost, then repair it.
-This study includes studies of breakdowns over time and the maintenance cost when the threshold has been exceeded.
+Breakdowns over time and maintenance costs are included in this study.
 An example of this would be like your TV has broken down.
 It’ll cost $75 to fix your TV.
 However, with the current TV Sales, a new unit would cost you $150.
 It’d be cost-effective to replace the TV than to pay to fix it.

-In some cases, the 50% rule does not apply, or the number needs to be changed.
+The 50% rule does not always apply.
 If a shirt costs you $10 and the cost to fix a hole in it is $3, you may just opt to get a new shirt.
 This is because the cost to replace with new is negligible to the cost of the repair.
 Conversely, you may be willing to pay $1600 to fix a car that could be replaced with a newer model for $3000.
 Opportunity cost also factors into this decision.
-Buying a new car will take 3 more hours of your time versus getting it repaired.
+It typically takes 3 or more hours to buy a new car at a dealership.
 Those 3 hours are worth more than the $1400.
-Five minutes of shopping are considered more productive than 10-30min. needed to mend the hole in the shirt.
+Which is more productive, 5-10 minutes of shopping to buy a new shirt or 30 minutes to manually mend the hole?
 The key is to be aware of when it is time to replace something or to fix it.

 Conclusion: Personal Asset Maintenance and You